Why Do We Need Friends?

 People you think are your friends, who aren't really your true friends, might laugh at you behind your back when there’s something you need to know about, that no one will tell you to your face.
 Untrue friends won’t tell you what you need to know, because they either don’t want you to be angry with them for telling you, they don’t want to embarrass you, or they’re afraid of hurting your feelings.
 But if it’s something you really need to know about, something that will hurt you if you don’t know it, would a true friend keep it from you?
 Maybe it’s something you don’t want to hear—but something you really need to hear.
 Well, a true friend will tell you.
 A true friend will risk having you get angry with them, will risk causing you embarrassment, and will even risk hurting your feelings, if what they need to tell you would help you, and if not telling you would cause you harm.

-Who Can Be a Friend?
+Who Can Be a True Friend?

 Why is it that sometimes when we meet people we become friends with them, and not with others?
 I believe the answer lies in the fact that we don’t always have a lot in common with a lot of the people we meet.
-And, when we meet someone with whom we share a lot of common interests and/or beliefs, it is possible for the spark of friendship to be ignited.
+And, when we meet someone with whom we share a lot of common interests and/or beliefs, it becomes possible for the spark of friendship to be ignited.
 I say it is possible, because I also feel our personalities have a lot of influence on whether or not the spark will be ignited.
 That is to say we can share common interests and beliefs and still have personalities or personal concerns that won’t allow friendship to develop.

 Friendship develops when we feel comfortable sharing with another person.
 When we can relax, and not have to wear any kind of mask as we share moments of our lives with someone, we can be friends.
 When we can be informal and open, and not fear rejection or judgment.
 This is the kind of fertile ground from which rewarding friendship can blossom.
 A friend is good at talking to you, and at listening to you.
 With a friend, that critical and delicate balance between conversation and silence is achieved often, and honest and rewarding exchange is something you both look forward to when you're together.
 It’s part of the give and take that makes your friendship meaningful and lasting.